 Although it is rare, LSD can cause a condition called hallucinogen-persisting perception disorder (HPPD).
 It mainly involves the recurrence of visual disturbances after using LSD.
 Although the exact mechanism of HPPD is unclear, it is not due to the drug remaining in the body long-term.

 Conversely, not all lasting effects of LSD are harmful.
-Many people gain insights during their experiences that allow them to make long-term positive changes in their lives.
+Many people gain profound insights during their experiences that allow them to make long-term positive changes in their lives.

 Myth: LSD Is Often Contaminated with Strychnine and Other Toxins